AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ## Frequently Asked Questions

-**1. Does Learning Manager have an E-commerce integration?**
++++Does Learning Manager have an E-commerce integration?

 Adobe Learning Manager does not have an E-commerce integration.
 However, we provide APIs so that you can create your own headless LMS and implement E-commerce features.
++++